Soundtrack of America

-Soundtrack of America will open The Shed with a five-night concert series celebrating the unrivaled impact of African American music on contemporary culture with performances by today’s most exciting early-career musicians.
-Conceived and directed by Turner Prize-winning artist and Oscar-winning film-maker Steve McQueen, and developed with music visionaries and academic experts, Soundtrack traces a musical “family tree” of spirituals and blues, jazz and gospel, R&B, rock and roll, house, hip hop, and trap that has inspired a new generation of artists who continue to develop that legacy.
+Soundtrack of America opens The Shed with a five-night concert series celebrating the unrivaled impact of African American music on contemporary culture with performances by today’s most exciting emerging musicians.
+Conceived and directed by Turner Prize-winning artist and Oscar-winning filmmaker Steve McQueen, and developed with music visionaries and academic experts, Soundtrack traces a musical “family tree” of spirituals and blues, jazz and gospel, R&B, rock and roll, house, hip hop, and trap that has inspired a new generation of artists who continue to develop that legacy.

-Steve McQueen was born in London in 1969; he lives and works in Amsterdam and London.
+McQueen was born in London in 1969; he lives and works in Amsterdam and London.
 Large-scale surveys of McQueen’s work have been held at the Art Institute of Chicago in 2012 and the Schaulager, Basel in 2013.
-Recent solo presentations include exhibitions at the Institute of Contemporary Art Boston, Massachusetts; The Whitworth, Manchester; the Pérez Art Museum, Miami; The Museum of Modern Art, New York; The Whitney Museum of American Art, New York; and the Art Institute of Chicago, Illinois.
-McQueen has previously participated in Documenta XII (2007), XI (2002) and X (1997), and the Venice Biennale (2015, 2013, 2007, and 2003), representing Great Britain in Venice in 2009.
+Recent solo presentations include exhibitions at the Institute of Contemporary Art Boston; The Whitworth, Manchester; the Pérez Art Museum, Miami; the Museum of Modern Art; The Whitney Museum of American Art; and the Art Institute of Chicago, Illinois.
+McQueen has previously participated in Documenta XII (2007), XI (2002), and X (1997), and the Venice Biennale (2015, 2013, 2007, and 2003), representing Great Britain in Venice in 2009.

 He has been the recipient of numerous awards including the Johannes Vermeer Prize (2016), Harvard University’s W.E.B.
 Du Bois Medal (2014), CBE (Commander of the Most Excellent Order of the British Empire) (2011), OBE (Officer of the Most Excellent Order of the British Empire) (2002), and the Turner Prize, Tate Gallery, London, England (1999).